-Blind Queues: Impact of Consumer Beliefs on Revenues and Congestion. with S. Cui, 2013.
+Blind Queues: Impact of Consumer Beliefs on Revenues and Congestion (2016) Forthcoming in Management Science,

-Simple Policies for Managing Flexible Capacity with G. Janakiraman and M. Nagarajan.
+Simple Policies for Managing Flexible Capacity (2017) with G. Janakiraman and M. Nagarajan.
 Forthcoming in Manufacturing and Service Operations Management.

 Prices and Congestion as Signals of Quality with L. Debo, 2011.
 Formerly titled "Firm Service Rate Selection when Service Rates are not Observable and Service Value is Unknown to the Market".